-According to Prevention Magazine, wild caught salmon has half the fat of farm raised salmon and is not plagued by contaminants that might be found in farm raised salmon.
-Wild salmon also is much higher in nutrients such as calcium, iron and zinc, and has less salt.
-That said, both wild and farm raised salmon are good for you.
-My personal preference is for wild salmon when I can buy it.
+According to Prevention Magazine, wild-caught salmon has half the fat of farm-raised salmon and is not plagued by contaminants that might be found in farm-raised salmon.
+Wild salmon is also much higher in nutrients, such as calcium, iron and zinc, and has less salt.
+That said, both wild and farmed salmon are good for you.
+My personal preference is for wild salmon, when I can find it.

 For the glaze:

 1/2 cup sweet Thai chili sauce